kitswas/VirtualGamePad/Contributing.md

 # Contributing to VirtualGamePad

 Welcome to the VirtualGamePad project!
-We're building a virtual gamepad that lets you use your Android phone as a game controller for Windows PC, and **we need YOUR help** - whether you're a gamer or someone who just wants a better way to play games.
+We're building a virtual gamepad that lets you use your Android phone as a game controller for PCs, and **we need YOUR help** - whether you're a gamer or someone who just wants a better way to play games.

 - this list will be replaced by the table of contents {:toc}